 Regional variation in range shifts (Hypothesis 3)

 Despite our prediction that species with strong elevation range shifts in Yosemite would show consistent trends across other regions, we found heterogeneous patterns in range shifts among regions.
 Not one of the 22 species found in all regions shifted both upper and lower limits in the same direction in all regions.
 However, six out of eight high elevation species that exhibited significant upslope shifts at their lower range limits in Yosemite also showed these patterns in Lassen and/or Sequoia (Figure 2; Zapus princeps, Microtus longicaudus, Neotoma cinerea, Sorex palustris, Urocitellus beldingi, and Tamias alpinus).
 One additional species, Tamias speciosus, showed a significant contraction at its lower range limit in Lassen and Sequoia but not in Yosemite.
-Overall seven out of ten high elevation species with a significant shift at their lower limit showed a similar pattern in at least two regions suggesting consistency in individual species’ responses across regions.
+Overall seven out of ten high elevation species with a significant shift at their lower limit showed a similar pattern in at least two regions suggesting limited consistency in individual species’ responses across regions.

 The patterns for low elevation species were similar.
 Three out of five low elevation species that exhibited significant shifts at their upper limits in Yosemite showed similar patterns in Lassen and/or Sequoia (Chaetodipus californicus, Peromyscus truei, and Sciurus griseus).
 Two species Reithrodontomys megalotis and Neotoma fuscipes/macrotis showed significant shifts at their upper range limits in Lassen and Sequoia but not in Yosemite.
-Overall five out of eight low elevation species with a significant shift at their upper limit showed a similar pattern in at least two regions.
+Overall, only five out of eight low elevation species with a significant shift at their upper limit showed a similar pattern in at least two regions.

 Life history traits (Hypothesis 4)